tenen25/HeisenTesting/README.md

 $$ xT_1 \subseteq D^N(\gamma_x) V(N,T_2). $$

 To this end we define three logical formulas:
+RB - what do you mean by 'logical formulas'?

 (1) The formula $I(x, \gamma, \lambda_0, N, T_2, T_1)$ is defined as